Grynn/zimbra-mirror/ZimbraServer/examples/server-extensions/README.txt

-Run 'ant package' - This would package the extensions into jar files inside build dir.
+Run 'ant package' - This would package the extensions into jar files inside build/jars dir.
+Run 'ant javadoc' - This would generate javadoc for examples source code.

 httphandler example